 Science use cases exhibit complex workflow management problems, where data moves from tasks to task and often involve a heterogeneous set of resources and research specialists.
-Sometimes the data is packetized so that it is never at rest, but more often the quantum of information today is a file object.
-The commercial applications (such as those handling IoT or e-commerce) tend to involve smaller events but more of them.
+One finds data in motion both when generated by instruments and also between steps of complex workflows.
+The latter often transfer file objects that can be packetized to look like events, which are naturally larger than those seen in instrument data processing.
+Further those scientific data events are typically larger than those found in commercial applications where an event is like a Tweet or a web transaction.
 It is necessary to understand the differences that impact the needed streaming system and programming model.
-It is important to understand if there are lessons learned from complex event processing that can be applied to next-generation streaming system design.
+It is important to understand if there are lessons learned from complex event processing that can be applied to next- generation streaming system design.

-Thus, it is critical to evaluate, expand and develop new existing programming models that address hardware and application challenges.
-We identify three research areas that needs to be explored further a) We need to evaluate existing programming models on functionality, performance and usability for streaming applications. b) We need to explore the impact of emerging technologies such as new memory technologies and new storage ideas such as object stories c) We need to develop streaming programming models to address performance and programmability.
+Thus, it is critical to evaluate existing and research new streaming programming models that address hardware and application challenges.
+We identify three research areas that needs to be explored further: a) We need to evaluate existing programming models on functionality, performance and usability for streaming applications; b) We need to explore the impact of emerging technologies such as new memory technologies and new storage ideas such as object stories; c) We need to develop streaming programming models to address performance and programmability.